Estimated reading time: 23 minutes

-If you use the early payroll feature on KOHO what happens is they allow you a cash advance of up to $100 if you’re low on funds.
+If you use the early payroll feature on KOHO, they allow you a cash advance of up to $100 if you’re low on funds.

 Direct Deposit can also be referred to as Pre-Authorized Credit (PAC) or Direct Load.

-This is a cash advance system that costs the user NOTHING up to 3 days before your paycheque is deposited in your bank account.
+This cash advance system costs the user NOTHING up to 3 days before your paycheque is deposited in your bank account.

 - Option 2: The user can opt for an early payroll advance of up to $100 for the low cost of only $5.

-There’s no ridiculous interest rates or charges for you to pay back like those payday loan centers which I hope you stay away from.
+There are no ridiculous interest rates or charges for you to pay back like those payday loan centers, which I hope you stay away from.